Helimer 207 helicopter accident: Crew

+Pilot

 José Luis López Alcalá, aged 40, was the pilot in command of the Maritime Rescue helicopter.
 He had over 4,000 flight hours of experience.
 A former Spanish Air Force commander, he served as a flight instructor at Armilla Air Base (Granada).
 He had been a Maritime Rescue pilot for nearly two years, serving at various bases before his final posting in Almería.